 During the 2019-2020 session I sponsored 3 bills, of which all were passed in the House, but due to the pandemic, no final action was taken in the Senate.
 My first bill requested that a study committee be established to evaluate the opportunities in New Hampshire to create microgrids.
 A microgrid is essentially an energy island that can operate both connected but also islanded (not connected) to the grid.
-This microgrid would essentially provide energy to all the users within the microgrid, and would generate its own energy both from convential fossil fuel generators or renewable energy sources.
-My second bill would increase the vehicle registration fees (they have not changed for more than 12 years) to generate more revenue for highway and bridge maintenance, that the final fee be linked to both the weight of a vehicle and the miles per year travelled by that vehicle, and that a portion of the newly generated revenues be made available for Type II noise abatement (the kind that Pannaway Manor is waiting for).
+This microgrid would essentially provide energy to all the users within the microgrid, and would generate its own energy both from conventional fossil fuel generators or renewable energy sources.
+A recent bill called "Community Power" could be a vehicle to use such microgrids locally.
+My second bill would have slightly increased the vehicle registration fees (they have not changed for more than 13 years) to generate more revenue for highway and bridge maintenance, with the final fee be linked to both the weight of a vehicle and the miles per year travelled by that vehicle, and that a portion of the newly generated revenues be made available for Type II noise abatement (the kind that Pannaway Manor is waiting for).

 Since our legislative session was cut short by the pandemic, many good bills that I supported never received a final vote: Examples include: Increasing the minimum wage to $12/hour, providing support for our biomass industry, increasing the net-metering cap from 1MW to 5 MW to support the renewable energy industry, providing more support for energy efficiency programs, raising the RPS-Renewable Portfolio Standard (renewable energy targets set for our utilities) to require more renewable energy be provided to NH residents, passing a family medical leave insurance program and more aggressive action to reduce greenhouse gas emissions (GHG) in our state.